romainrbr/flipchair/GITHUB_CHANGELOG.md

 #### Known Bugs
 * Preview can't show device wallpaper -> (lIxkAYGg)
 * IDP Preview doesn't refresh on settings change -> workaround is to hit apply and re-open the preview -> (ZbLX3438)
-* Workspace theme doesn't refresh until restart -> (ZbLX3438)
+* Workspace theme doesn't refresh until restart -> (ZbLX3438) -> Fixed as part of (31lLEflf, 1MevNrzp)
-* Lawnchair Colour can't handle restart causing default colour to be used instead -> Fixed?
+* Lawnchair Colour can't handle restart causing default colour to be used instead -> Fixed? -> Properly fixed as part of (31lLEflf, 1MevNrzp)
 * (Investigating) Work profile switch on widget selector *may* have reverted to Lawnchair 15 style
 * Full lists: https://trello.com/b/8IdvO81K/pe-lawnchair